kubohiroya/sheet2form/README.md

 * Copy a project property named 'Project Key' of the Standalone Script Project.
 * Setup using the library by pasting the 'Project Key' of the Standalone Project into `Resource-`>`Library`->`Adding Library` of your Container Bounded Script Project.
-* Run the function 'createNew'
+* Run the function 'createNewForm' or 'importForm'